Does Earth Have a Second Moon? Here’s What We Know

 Article continues below advertisement

-But scientists are pretty sure she's only temporary.
+But scientists are pretty sure it's only temporary.
 Kamo’oalewa might only be here for a few hundred more years before it stops orbiting Earth.
 Its trajectory is "unstable," and it will likely break out of the orbit and travel through space after 300 years or so.

 Source: Getty Images